Current Conditions

 Secchi

-Secchi readings for 2023.
+Secchi readings for Main Lake.
 Lake surface is represented by the top of the y-axis, with higher Secchi readings reaching deeper into the lake.
+Secchi readings from 2023 are shown as a gray line.

 Lakewood Bay phytoplankton biomass.
 Orange line represents the total biomass from the sampling day.
 Only the most numerous groups are included.
-Grey line represents total biovolume from 2022.
-The faint grey line represents the total biovolume in 2022.
+Orange line represents total biovolume from 2024.
+The faint grey line represents the total biovolume in 2023.

 Historical Data